MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0010-primarykeydeletenotallowed.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

 It is not allowed to rename the primary key because this will break upgrade of existing installations.
 Note that a primary key is always automatically generated for your table even if you do not specify any keys in your AL code.
-Removing the primary key will then be seen as a rename by the AppSourceCop.
+Removing the primary key will then be seen as a rename by the AppSourceCop analyzer.
 For more information on table keys, see [Table Keys](../devenv-table-keys.md).

 > [!NOTE]
 > This rule validates tables independently of their Accessibility or ObsoleteState, because tables are always used when synchronizing the schema defined in the extension to the database.